 IRB Application Process

 All research conducted at Saint Xavier University which involves human or animal subjects must first be reviewed by the Institutional Review Board (IRB).
 The mission of IRB is to assure that ethical guidelines for research are followed.
-IRB reviews each research proposal and will either approve the proposal or make a formal request for changes to meet ethical guidelines for human subjects research stated by the Collaborative Institutional Training Initiative (CITI), National Institutes of Health (NIH), and/or American Psychological Association (APA).
+IRB reviews each research proposal and will either approve the proposal or make a formal request for changes to meet ethical guidelines for human subjects research stated by the Collaborative Institutional Training Initiative (CITI), and/or American Psychological Association (APA).
 In cases of animal or other sensitive research, the proposal will be reviewed by the entire IRB committee.
 The committee consists of faculty members representing all four schools, the broader professional community, and the general public.

 Applications for review of proposed human subjects research are accepted by the IRB at any time.
 During the academic year, complete applications are reviewed by the committee with goals of two-week turn-around times for applications qualifying for expedited review and four-week turn-around times for applications requiring full review.
 Please email the IRB Committee Chair with your Intention to submit a proposal.
 This email "intent to submit" notification of allows you to be enrolled in the IRB Submission Canvas course.
 Once you are enrolled in the Canvas course, please follow the instructions to submit the IRB proposal.